SteveBarnett/human-centred/workshops/nztestingconf-2024.md

 - **A human** using a mouse and Safari on a Mac **uses the Web**
 - **A human** using a mouse / trackpad / keyboard / switch control / puffer / magnification tool / voice control / screen reader and Safari / Chrome / Firefox / Edge on a Windows / Mac / Linux desktop / laptop / tablet / phone in light / dark mode / high contrast mode with reduced motion enabled with smaller / larger text size **uses the Web**
 - Delicious takeaway:**Humans interact with our product in a very wide range of ways**
+- Simpler, plainer, things tend to work more easily for more people.
+    - That goes for page, components, sentences.
 - Any questions?

 ### Social model